krish201103-ux/EpiWorld-AI-Model/README.md

 AI-powered epidemic intelligence and forecasting platform.
-Applies seven machine learning models (Random Forest, Ridge, Lasso, SVM, XGBoost, LSTM, GRU) to seven infectious diseases across 237+ countries, with an integrated AI assistant (EpiGem, via Groq LLaMA 3.1) for platform Q&A.
+Applies seven machine learning models (Random Forest, Ridge, Lasso, SVM, XGBoost, LSTM, GRU) to seven infectious diseases across 237+ countries, with an Integrated AI assistant (EpiGem, via Groq LLaMA 3.1) for platform Q&A.

 Built with Flask, scikit-learn, TensorFlow/Keras, XGBoost, and Chart.js.
 Research and educational use only.